Library Publications & Policies

 - to avail of the photocopying service on the ground floor

-- to seek advice a the Library's Information Desk
+- to seek advice at the library helpdesk

 - During their brief visit to the Library, children must be fully supervised at all times by parents/guardians.